View Search Results

 LDAH provides mentoring, technical assistance and workshop training in special education to parents/families of children with disabilities or suspected disabilities.
 In some cases, we will provide advocacy support for parents when information about their child at the school level becomes more complicated.

-Family Programs Hawaii - Hilo
+Family Programs Hawaii - Honolulu

 Provides case management for youth in long term foster care, guardianship, transition, post high school education and post adoption.
-Provides financial assistance for educational and self esteem building activities for children in foster care.
-Training and toll free Warm Line support and resources for foster, guardianship, kinship and adoptive parents.
-Hosts a Holiday Party for former foster children and foster families.
+Provides mental health assessments and parent-child interactive therapy.
+Provides financial assistance for educational and self-esteem building activities for children in foster care.
+Provides training, support, resources and referrals to foster, adopt, kinship and guardianship parents.
+Hosts a Holiday Party for children in foster care and their families.

 Women in Need Oahu